Johor Bahru skyline in 2026

 Employment Pass (EP)

-Indispensable for working locally.
-See categories here.
+Essential for working locally.
+See the categories here.

 MM2H (Malaysia My Second Home)